10-1-pursuit/lab-app-planning/README.md

 Write down three things that went well for you doing this lab.

- - one
+ - one - Building a Trello board
- - two
+ - two - Building my form inside html
- - three
+ - three - Designing my app/website through Excalidraw

 Write down one thing you'd improve on for next time.

-> One thing I'd improve ...
+> One thing I'd improve ...Aligningm and styling my form, so it is more organized, compact, accessible, legible, and appealing to the user.